alexbuckland/alexbuckland.github.io/about.md

 ### Who I am

 I'm Alex, 30 years old and living on the lumpy frothy edge of the west Pennine Moors in Darwen, Lancashire.
-I've been a few other things in the past, like a labourer, bartender, sound engineer and web developer.
-Right now I'm a father, husband, scrum master, listener of many musics, apple fanboy, maker of flapjacks, and a foodie.
-One day I would quite like to add mountaineer to that list, but I'm not there yet.
+I've been a few other things in the past, like a dry stone wall labourer, bartender, sound engineer and web developer.
+Right now I'm a father, husband, Product Owner, listener of many musics, apple fanboy, maker of flapjacks, and a foodie.
+One day I would quite like to add Antarctic Explorer to that list, but I'm not there yet.

 ### What I do